arshajii/codon-docs-new/docs/language/lowlevel.md

 `Ptr[int]` is an `int` pointer, `Ptr[float]` is a `float` pointer, and so on).

+!!! danger

+    Pointer operations are not bounds-checked, meaning dereferencing an invalid pointer can cause a segmentation fault.

 Buffers of a specific type can be dynamically allocated by constructing a `Ptr` type with an integer argument, representing the number of elements of the given type to allocate: